 The center of gravity of the gyro and pendulous unit is below the suspension points thus making sure that the pendulous unit can erect and is able to keep the gyro in the horizontal plane.

-In vacuum driven attitude indicators a system of pendulous vanes is used to erect the gyro.
+In vacuum driven attitude indicators a system of pendulous vanes at the bottom is used to erect the gyro.
 When the gyro is horizontal all vanes cover their ports halfway so that air exits all ports evenly.

 Other systems use steel balls which spread out evenly when the gyro is spinning vertical.
 Should the gyro become tilted the balls will move to the low side and this unbalanced force results in a precession force erecting the gyro.